International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

 in addition to functional and security tests.
 Furthermore, the development process will be evaluated, including an audit of the development site.

+Assurance Level 3 can only be combined with the Trust Levels 2 and 3.

 ## Trust Levels and Profiles for Components
 [*TODO: pot. image to show the different certification types -> Monika*]
 ![Overview different component certifications](./media/types_of_component_certification.png)

+[*TODO: Is the first part of this statement still correct?  -> Monika*] Whenever two components establish a communication channel, it's up to them to decide which information they will send to the communication partner.
+Therefore, the identity and certification level (for both the participant and the component) must be provided by each component in the form of a digital certificate containing this information.
+As with the participant certification, this approach enables the data owner and data consumer to specify the assurance and trust level required by each core component used during data exchange.

+For this purpose, the IDS certification scheme defines, in addition to the above assurance levels, trust levels for each core component type.
+These trust levels per component type are described in the following subsections.

 ### Connectors
-[*TODO: update auf Trust Level 1-3*]

-Whenever two components establish a communication channel, it's up to them to decide which information they will send to the communication partner.
-Therefore, the identity and certification level (for both the participant and the component) must be provided by each component in the form of a digital certificate containing this information.
-As with the participant certification, this approach enables the data owner and data consumer to specify the security profile required for the core components used during data exchange.

-For this purpose, the IDS certification scheme defines three security profiles for the core components defined in the section Component Overview of this paper.

-#### Trust Level 1

-This profile includes basic security requirements: limited isolation of software components, secure communication including encryption and integrity protection, mutual authentication between components, as well as basic access control and logging.
-However, neither the protection of security related data (key material, certificates) nor trust verification are required.
-Persistent data is not encrypted and integrity protection for containers is not provided.
-This security profile is therefore meant for communication inside of a single security domain.

-#### Trust Level 2

-This profile includes strict isolation of software components (apps/services), secure storage of crypto- graphic keys in an isolated environment, secure communication including encryption, authentication and integrity protection, access and resource control, usage control and trusted update mechanisms.
-All data stored on persistent media or trans- mitted via networks must be encrypted.

-#### Trust Level 3

-This profile requires hardware based trust anchors (in the form of a TPM or a hardware-backed isolation environment) and supports remote integrity verification (i.e., remote attestation).
-All key material is stored in dedicated hardware isolated areas.

-#### Connector
-[*TODO: merge with above*]
-Being the point of access to the International Data Spaces, the Connector provides a controlled environment for processing and exchanging data, ensuring secure transfer of data from the data provider to the
+[*TODO: Is the Connector specification still the correct reference?  -> Monika*] Being the point of access to the International Data Spaces, the Connector provides a controlled environment for processing and exchanging data, ensuring secure transfer of data from the data provider to the